codecat/Nin/Readme.md

 # What is Nin?
 Nin is a minimalistic PHP framework based on some of the ideas of Yii 1 and 2.
 It stands for "No It's Not", a play on Yii's "Yes It Is".

+Nin makes a few promises:

+* **Every feature is optional.** You don't need to use views.
+You don't need to use models.
+You don't even need to use the controller or routing system.
+* **Sensible configuration defaults.** As a result of the first promise, the entire configuration should make sense to allow for a minimalistic approach in the most common environments.
+* **The API is straight forward.** Everything in the API should be self-explanatory and obvious.
+* **Minimal amount of code required.** To work with the API, there shouldn't be too many lines of code.
+This helps the minimalism and simplicity of the system.

+Anything that breaks these promises should be considered a bug.

 # How does it work?
-By relying on PHP 5.4 features (HHVM also works), we can achieve some of the effects of Yii 2 while keeping the integrity of some of Yii 1's well-designed features.
+By relying on moden PHP features, we can achieve some of the effects of Yii 2 while keeping the integrity of some of Yii 1's well-designed features.

 Nin uses an MVC system, where `Model` and `Controller` are the key classes, and views are included PHP files.